top of page

 Transformation to the Future Health System

 The primary benefit in understanding the future of health today is that it enables the optimisation of the health system of the future.
 The blow out in cost and time budgets experienced by the UK’s rail system was excruciating, expensive and unnecessary.
 There was however much more certainty associated with that project than uncertainty.
-The problems were many, perhaps the worst could have been the fact that insufficient flexibility was allowed to compensate for changes in signal and scheduling technology, from the time the contract was written as opposed to the time of its installation.
-No doubt many significant improvements to technology had been made in electronic signalling capabilities in the intervening period, but scope for such changes may not have been considered at the time of the project’s approval.
+Even so, the problems were many.
+The worst problem cited by Mark Wild was insufficient flexibility in managing changes to track side signal and scheduling technology, from the time the contract was written as opposed to the time of its installation.
+No doubt many significant improvements to technology had been made in electronic signalling capabilities in the intervening period.
+Scope for such changes had not been considered at the time of the project’s approval.

-In addressing the question of protecting core operations while transforming to Future Health therefore an acceptance and acknowledgement of significant change in technology and societal expectations is critical.
+In addressing the question of protecting core operations while transforming to Future Health therefore, an acceptance and acknowledgement of the evolution of technology and societal expectations is critical.
 Any long term strategically focused program written today, must be systems based, agile, flexible, and open.
-This represents a major break from the past when five-year static plans were the norm and SWOT analysis used to extrapolate unreliable and not well-founded predictions of the future.
-The SMI has developed an approach to transformation that accommodates the extent of uncertainty referred to in this paper – and to all transformations underway or in the pipeline for tomorrow.
+This represents a major break from the past when five-year static plans were the norm and SWOT analysis used to extrapolate unreliable, and not well-founded predictions of the future.
+The Strategic Management Institute (SMI) has developed an approach to transformation that accommodates the extent of uncertainty referred to in this paper – and to all transformations underway or in the pipeline for tomorrow.

 Designing the Transformation Journey